rdkit/mmpdb/README.md

 Development Ltd..
 Many thanks to them for contributing the code to the RDKit project under a free software license.

-Since then it has gone through two rewrites.
+Since then it has gone through two rewrites before the 1.0 release.
 Major changes to the first version included:

   - performance improvements,

   - support for property prediction